carrollsav-cloud/carrollsav-cloud/README.md

 My focus is to build a solid foundation of quality data via cleaning, create dashboards that are easy to read/navigate, and develop models that promote operational efficiency for the future.

 When I'm not working with data, I enjoy taking my dogs to the park or playing sand volleyball with friends.
-I love learning new SQL queries and elevating my skills with PowerBi.
+I love learning new SQL queries and elevating my skills with PowerBi and Excel.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://carrollsav-cloud.github.io/)